holdenk/spark-flowchart/docs/details/even_partioning_still_slow.md

 # Even partioning, but still slow

-Sometimes you will have a stage with even partioning where it is still slow.
-To see if a stage if evenly partioned take a look the stage page and look at the distribution of data sizes and durations of the completed tasks.
+To see if a stage if evenly partioned take a look at the Spark WebUI --> Stage tab and look at the distribution of data sizes and durations of the completed tasks.
+Sometimes a stage with even parititoning is still slow.

 If the max task duration is still substantailly shorter than the stages overall duration, this is often a sign of an insufficient number of executors.
 Spark can run (at most) `spark.executor.cores * spark.dynamicAllocation.maxExecutors` tasks in parallel (and in practice this will be lower since some tasks will be speculatively executed and some executors will fail).
 Try increasing the `maxExecutors` and seeing if your job speeds up.

+Note: Setting `spark.executor.cores * spark.dynamicAllocation.maxExecutors` in excess of cluster capacity can result in the job waiting in PENDING state.
+So, try increasing `maxExecutors` within the limitations of the cluster resources and check if the job runtime is faster given the same input data.